bloomtom/dencli/README.md

 A tutorial for installing dotnet using package management [can be found here](https://www.microsoft.com/net/learn/get-started-with-dotnet-tutorial).
 If you just want the binaries you can [find those here](https://www.microsoft.com/net/download/dotnet-core/2.1).

 ## Installation
+Releases for Windows and Linux are available on this repository.

-Since this application is so small it's recommended you build it from source.
-The following commands should get you off the ground.
+If you want to build it from source instead, the following commands should get you off the ground.

 Windows
 ```